 The white stuff on salmon is perfectly normal

 To get an expert opinion, I spoke to Taste of Home‘s Executive Culinary Director Sarah Farmer, who explained that it’s a harmless protein called albumin.
 According to her, “It’s nothing to be scared of and it’s totally safe to eat, but I think we would all admit—it’s nasty.”

 When salmon is raw, you can’t see the albumin inside—but as the fish cooks, it thickens and forms the gooey white stuff you see on salmon skin.
 When asked if there was any benefit to it, she explained that it’s made up of protein, but then again, so is the salmon.
 Her final word on it?
 “I’m going to opt for the fish and I’ll flake off the albumin, even though it could be a protein-booster, I suppose.”
-Is the white stuff on baby carrots equally harmless?
+Is the white stuff on baby carrots and the white stuff on oranges equally harmless?

 How to make white stuff–free salmon

 Whether you’re cooking up a quick dinner for yourself or presenting it to other people, you always want your food to look inviting and appetizing.
 When it comes to salmon, stick to two rules to get your perfectly flaky, albumin-free crust: don’t cook salmon too quickly, and don’t overcook it—the flesh should separate easily into layers with gentle pressure from a fork.
 Brining salmon is one method of possibly reducing the albumin, as the salt breaks down the muscle fibers of the fish and keeps them from squeezing out the protein.
 If you have the time, you can try it—but since most of us don’t, it’s enough to keep these rules in mind.